seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 In peace and honour live Lord Titus long;
 My noble lord and father, live in fame!
 Lo, at this tomb my tributary tears
-I render, for my brethren’s obsequies;
+I render, for my brethren's obsequies;
 And at thy feet I kneel, with tears of joy,
 Shed on the earth, for thy return to Rome:
 O, bless me here with thy victorious hand,
-Whose fortunes Rome’s best citizens applaud!
+Whose fortunes Rome's best citizens applaud!

 **TITUS ANDRONICUS**
 Kind Rome, that hast thus lovingly reserved
 The cordial of mine age to glad my heart!
-Lavinia, live; outlive thy father’s days,
+Lavinia, live; outlive thy father's days,
-And fame’s eternal date, for virtue’s praise!
+And fame's eternal date, for virtue's praise!

 *Enter, below, MARCUS ANDRONICUS and Tribunes; re-enter SATURNINUS and BASSIANUS, attended*